 University of East Anglia

-Ellin is a PhD Researcher within Tyndall Centre for Climate Change Research and the School of Environmental Sciences/School of Psychology.
+Ellin is a PhD Researcher within Tyndall Centre for Climate Change Research and the School of Environmental Sciences.

 Ellin's research investigates how we can apply behavioural science insights to increase climate resilience.

 Throughout her PhD, Ellin has worked in collaboration with UK water sector to design and pilot a novel approach to encourage climate resilient water behaviour.
 The approach was successful and has now been rolled-out within the UK water sector.

 In October 2017, Ellin was awarded the German Federal Ministry of Education and Research’s Green Talent Award (International Forum for High Potentials in Sustainable Development).

 In June 2017, Ellin was awarded the UEA Engagement Award for her efforts in engaging with external stakeholders (UK water sector, schools, public, local government) to raise awareness around climate change and the roles we can play to increase our climate resilience.